NixOS/nix/doc/manual/src/command-ref/nix-env/switch-profile.md

 # Description

 This operation makes *path* the current profile for the user.
 That is, the symlink `~/.nix-profile` is made to point to *path*.

+If the profile doesn’t exist, it will be created automatically.

 {{#include ./opt-common.md}}